jlesage/docker-baseimage/README.md

 To ease consultation of the log, all messages are prefixed with the name of the service or script.
 Also, it is a good idea to limit the number of information written to this log.
-If an program's output is too verbose, it is preferable to redirect it to a file.
+If a program's output is too verbose, it is preferable to redirect it to a file.
 For example, the `run` command of a service that redirects the standard output and standard error output to different files could be: